 In the last season of excavations at Tel es-Safi, a site 40 km south west of Jerusalem which is identified with Philistine Gath, archaeologist Aren Maier of Bar-IlanUniversity announced the discovery of seven small clay phallic-shaped objects.
 Two such ceramic phalluses had been recovered already in 2004, but now it seems that these items were part of a common Philistine cult, one which should be studied in greater detail.
 Phallic shaped objects are very rare in Semitic material cultures, but appear in Egyptian context, and are quite well known in Aegean and Greek context.
 So these finds add to the accumulating evidence recovered at various Philistine sites in Israel over the years, suggesting that the origin of the Philistine was from the Aegean region, between modern Turkey and Greece.

+Furthermore, Maier suggests that these items can also explain a difficult term in the Old Testament – the ophalim (‘opalim’).
+Ophalim are mentioned in I Samuel 5:6&11 as some kind of a plague inflicted on the Philistines.
 Later, when returning the Ark of the Covenant, the Philistines also gave the Israelites “five gold ophalim” (I Samuel 6:4).

 English editions of the Old Testament translated this word in terms such as “hemorrhoids”, “swellings”, or “tumors”.
 Yet Maier is of the opinion that this term is really referring to the male organs of the Philistines, the membra virile.

 Although the term ophel is nowhere else used in any Semitic language to describe the male organ, in biblical Hebrew the cognate word ophel has a meaning of high, lofty, or raised.
 Maier believes ophel may refer also to the phallus.